PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 - I love telling people exciting things, and I am a massive blabber mouth.
 Therefore I will talk about the secret Christmas Party plans or secret Offsite locations if I am trusted with them.
 So don't trust me, please.

-- I am unashamedly open and will tell you if I'm stressed, sad, happy or confused - and even embarrasing stories if you are lucky.
+- I am unashamedly open and will tell you if I'm stressed, sad, happy or confused - and even embarrassing stories if you are lucky.

 - I have a tendency to be a bit of a push over and a people pleaser - I am working on it, but please be considerate when asking me to do something for you as I will try to bend over backwards to help someone in need.
 (But if it is a real design emergency know that I will always be there to help)

 - I am not a perfectionist, but if something doesnt feel right I won't drop it until I am happy with the outcome.
 Sometimes this is jarring for some as I won't stop stirring the pot, but I trust my gut instinct, and I my gut has a good track record.

-- I love a good goofy joke so please humour me with your wit and charm - it really brightens my day.
+- I love a good goofy joke so please humour me with your with and charm - it really brightens my day.

 - I, similarly to a golden retriever, think that everyone is great- no need to win me over.